josh-stillman/devops-for-typescript-devs/README.md

 - We're starting our build stage from a Docker image with Alpine Linux and Node installed already.
 [Alpine Linux](https://www.alpinelinux.org/) is a lightweight Linux distribution.
 - We're installing some additional dependencies that Strapi needs to build the app.
-- Next, we're running `npm install`, followed by `npm run build`.
+- Next, we're copying our `package.json` into the container's filesystem and running `npm install`, followed by copying our project files and running `npm run build`.
   - The order is important here, as is the fact that this is done on two separate lines.
 Docker evaluates whether it can use the last cached version of each step (called an image layer) line-by-line.
-So if the dependencies don't change, this will let Docker skip re-downloading them, even if the code has changed.
+So if the dependencies don't change between builds, this will let Docker skip re-downloading them.
-- Next, we create a new image for our final stage.
+- Next, we create a new image for our [final stage](https://docs.docker.com/build/building/multi-stage/).
 We copy over only what we need from the build stage.
 And we install only what we need to *run* the app, not *build* the app, into this final stage.
-This keeps our images smaller.
+This keeps our final image smaller.
-- Finally, we're exposing port 1337 that Strapi will run on, and we run `npm run start` when the docker container starts, which starts Strapi.
+- Last, we're exposing port 1337 that Strapi will run on, and we run `npm run start` to start Strapi when the docker container starts.

-### Add Dockerignore
+### Add .dockerignore

 We need to make sure not everything is copied into our image when this line is executed: `COPY . .`.
 We don't want to copy over our node modules, which aren't compatible with Linux, as well as other unnecessary files.